NSO-developer/NSO-developer/README.md

 *	Do not include explicit references to customers (be it customer names, network configuration / templates, or otherwise)

 ## Requirements on your project
-Before your project can be accepted into the NSO Developer organization it needs to fulfill the following criteria.
+Before your project can be accepted into the NSO Developer space it needs to fulfill the following criteria.

 ### Developer Certificate of Origin
 When sharing on GitHub you must ensure that your pull request includes a Developer Certification of Origin (DCO).